Call for abstracts

 * Activities and strategies that support students through their programme

-*How you have designed your programme to include student support activities.
+- Telling others how you have designed your programme to include creativity and inspiration

-We will have a maximum of five parallel sessions running so do think about which format might be most appropriate for you to present your work
+There will be a maximum of 5 parallel sessions running so do think about which format might be most appropriate for you to present your work.

 Papers (2 x 30 minute papers per session)